 - "meeting of members" includes an annual meeting of members or a special meeting of members;

-- "ordinary resolution" means a resolution passed by a majority of the votes cast on that resolution;
+- "ordinary resolution" includes a resolution of the members passed by a majority of the votes cast on that resolution;

 - "Regulations" means the regulations made under the Act, as amended, restated or in effect from time to time; and

-- "special resolution" means a resolution passed by a majority of not less than two-thirds (2/3) of the votes cast on that resolution.
+- "special resolution" includes a resolution of the members passed by a majority of not less than two-thirds (2/3rds) of the votes cast on that resolution.

 In the interpretation of this by-law, words in the singular include the plural and vice-versa, words in one gender include all genders, and "person" includes an individual, body corporate, partnership, trust and unincorporated organization.
-Other than as specified in section 1.01 above, words and expressions defined in the Act have the same meanings when used in these by-laws.
+Other than as specified in Section 1.01, words and expressions defined in the Act have the same meanings when used in these by-laws.

 1.03 Corporate Seal